WD-40 ON SOFT PLASTIC WORMS FOR FRESHWATER BASS FISHING?

 l use attractants mainly to cover human scent which (l believe) wild animals, including fish, find offensive.

 a can of WD is sure a lot less expensive than a bottle of "Uncle Bob's Super Duper Fish Attractant And Hog Caller". these things usually sell for ten to fifteen dollars and you can't spray your reel with them if you drop it in the water. and it's no more harmful to the environment than the other stuff. particularly if you get it in a non-aerosol pump spray bottle.

 WD-40 will not harm your lures, is not offensive to human noses, may even help retard rusting on the hooks, and is cheaper.

 try it. like anything else in your tackle box, if it works for you and you have faith in it, that's what you need.

 l have faith in "smelly jelly sticky liquid", anise/crawfish flavored attractant.

-Gave that a go and you will have excellent luck on it.
+Gave that a go and you will have good luck on it.